dotnet/docs-maui/docs/user-interface/controls/switch.md

 These properties are backed by `BindableProperty` objects, which means they can be styled and be the target of data bindings.

-The `Switch` control defines a `Toggled` event that is fired when the `IsToggled` property changes, either through user manipulation or when an application sets the `IsToggled` property.
+The `Switch` control defines a `Toggled` event that's raised when the `IsToggled` property changes, either through user manipulation or when an application sets the `IsToggled` property.
 The `ToggledEventArgs` object that accompanies the `Toggled` event has a single property named `Value`, of type `bool`.
-When the event is fired, the value of the `Value` property reflects the new value of the `IsToggled` property.
+When the event is raised, the value of the `Value` property reflects the new value of the `IsToggled` property.

 ## Create a Switch